Texas Law 2020-21 Reopening Policies

 - Staff: Please work from home unless directed otherwise.

-There will be no in-person Law School events this semester, on-campus or off-campus.
+There will be no in-person Law School events in the Spring 2021 semester, on-campus or off-campus.

-The specifics of these guidelines, along with details about our Fall 2020 reopening plan, follow below.
+The specifics of these guidelines, along with details about our Spring 2021 reopening plan, follow below.
 The plan will be updated as information develops and we will notify the law school community of changes to policy.
 You may also wish to bookmark this page and check back often.

 If you have any question not answered below, please email firstname.lastname@example.org.